OpenNews/srccon-2020/participation_form_thanks.md

 ---
 section: attendees
 permalink: /participation/thanks/
-title: Call for Participation — Thanks!
+title: Call for participation — thanks!
 ---

 # Thank you for answering our call for participation!